MissNaliaka/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-function that prints string lenght
+function for printing a string